Under His Desk

 By Karon Ruiz

 Is God’s affection toward you a reality?
 If so, consider yourself blessed.
-This assurance has been absent in my life since the night I became a believer in 1974 at the age of nineteen.
+When I became a believer in 1974, this assurance has been absent in my life.
 Unfortunately, since then, intimacy with God has been made up of short glimpses, not long, lingering gazes into the Father’s eyes.

 An impenetrable curtain of fear hid God’s face from me.
 Similar to the same veil that hid God’s presence from an unholy people in ancient Jerusalem, a veil of unbelief hid God from me.